Ramcharitmanas: The Curse of Nārad Muni

-Nārad approaches Hari and asks him for the gift of great beauty.
+Nārad approaches Vishnu and asks him for the gift of great beauty.
 Vishnu says that he will do only that which is beneficial to Nārad.
 The sage is glad at heart and thinks that with Vishnu's favor, the princess will surely choose him.
-Narad desired the appearance of Lord Vishnu.
-He asked Lord to give him "Hari mukh", which translates into "Face of Hari ".
-Hari word has many meanings, Lord Vishnu, monkey, frog, snake etc. Lord granted his wish by giving him Face of a monkey.
+Narad desired the appearance of Vishnu.
+He asked Lord to give him "Hari mukh", which translates into "face of Hari."
+The word "Hari" also refers to "monkey."
+Vishnu granted his wish by giving him face of a monkey.
 The entire royal court is aware of Nārad's appearance, but says nothing.
 The princess filled with rage as soon as she sees Nārad's ugly form and completely ignores him.
-He sees a reflection of his face in water and is consumed with rage.
-He instantly goes back to Vaikuntha and begins to speak to Hari in ugly tones.
-He curses Hari, "You made me look like a monkey; therefore You shall have monkeys for Your mates.
-And as You have grievously wronged me, so shall You suffer the pangs of separation from Your wife".
-Hari accepts Nārad's curse and instantly withdraws his illusionary spell.
+When Narad sees his reflection in water he curses Vishnu, "You made me look like a monkey; therefore You shall have monkeys for Your mates.
+And as You have grievously wronged me, so shall You suffer the pangs of separation from Your wife."
+Vishnu accepts Nārad's curse and instantly withdraws his illusionary spell.

 Nārad realises that there is no city and there is no Visvamohini, and is dismayed at what he has done.
 He begs Vishnu to invalidate his curse.
-Hari explains that it was His will and advises Nārad to chant his name to absolve himself of any sin.
+Vishnu explains that it was His will and advises Nārad to chant his name to absolve himself of any sin.
 Nārad returns to his abode chanting the praises of Ram.